TreeBeCa/GraceShopper/README.md

 An eCommerce site for all your treehouse needs.
 Our first group project at Fullstack Academy.

 At Treebeca the customer can shopping online treehouses, choosing from Basic, Intermediate and Advance treehouse and processing their checkout.
-AT Treebeca website a visitor can find all product(s), add them to their "cart" and securely enter their checkout information to complete the purchase.
+At Treebeca website a visitor can find all product(s), add them to their "cart" and securely enter their checkout information to complete the purchase.

 # Deployment